usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/DITAP Participant Guide Module 4.md

 In this module, we will be applying agile contract administration practices to contract management, vendor partnerships, tracking performance, and measuring outcomes.
 You will get specific guidance on agile metrics.
 You get to work with your small group to draft a project charter and learn ways to set the tone in the contract kickoff.
 A tabletop breach exercise caps off the module and prepares you for unforeseen security challenges.

-## Overview & Objectives
+## Overview & objectives

-### Module Summary
+### Module summary

 Module 4 consists of exercises and insights for managing vendor partnerships and supporting delivery through contract administration practices grounded in agile and lean methodologies.
 You will track project health using real-time, measurable, objective indicators, support continuous delivery, and adapt to change while ensuring alignment with mission goals.

 You will get information about how to launch a digital services contract starting with the contract kickoff, moving on to ongoing contract management and problem resolution.